JasperFx/marten/docs/documents/indexing/duplicated-fields.md

 Also note that there are few cases where calculated index does not work i.e `DateTime`, `DateTimeOffset` fields, resort to using duplicated fields for these.
 :::

-are a great way to optimize the querying of a document type without incurring potentially expensive schema changes and extra runtime insert costs

 To create a duplicated field, you can use the `[DuplicateField]` attribute like this:

 <!-- snippet: sample_using_attributes_on_document -->